 Tree root barriers for subsidence remediation

 This can cause subsidence on properties, particularly properties built on reactive clay soils.
 As moisture is extracted from the soil by the roots the clay ‘shrinks’.
-If clay shrinkage occurs beneath the foundations of the building, this will induce subsidence on the property.
+If clay shrinkage occurs beneath the foundations of the building, this can induce subsidence on the property.

 A common solution is to remove the tree.
 However, due to technical and legal reasons this is not always an option.
 A root barrier will allow trees and other vegetation to remain whilst ensuring that they will not have an impact upon an adjacent property.